How To Market Assisted Living Effectively

 5. Target Potential Residents With Online Advertising

 For example, a user may search the keyword “caregiver tips for dementia.”
 If your memory care community has a PPC ad for this keyword, your page will pop up at the top of the search results.
-Users may click on your resource and use your tips.
-When they start looking for a memory care community for their parent with dementia, they’ll already be familiar with your brand.

 Social media ads are another example of online advertising.
 These ads specifically target people whose algorithm indicates they’re already predisposed to learning more about your brand.